 Dairyland has an A+ rating from the BBB and many happy customers.
 It is also rated highly on Trustpilot, with a 4.5 out of 5.0-star rating.
 Many customer reviews mention an easy claims process and helpful and courteous customer service agents.

-To learn more about why we chose Dairyland as one of the best motorcycle insurance companies, read our complete Dairyland insurance review.
+To learn more about why we chose Dairyland as one of the best motorcycle insurance companies, read our complete Dairyland motorcycle insurance review.

 #5 Safeco: Best Budget Provider

 Safeco is our top choice for riders trying to find the lowest-cost motorcycle insurance coverage.
 Like State Farm, Safeco sells its policies through local agents.
 Unlike State Farm, Safeco agents may offer policies from insurers other than Safeco.
 By using a Safeco agent, you can find the cheapest motorcycle insurance among multiple provider options.